synshop/rtfm/docs/users/Shop Network.md

 If you don't feel like using a USB key to physically transfer the file, SYN Shop has four different SMB shares available that you can use when connected to the Shop network.

    - LaserShare - Laser Cutter Control Computers (First Child, New Kid, Big Boi)
-   - PrintShare - 2D Printing Computer (DTG, Canon Printer, Sharp printer scanning)
+   - PrintShare - 2D Printing Computer (DTG, Canon Large Format printer, Sharp scanner output)
    - 3DPrintShare - 3D Printer Control Computers (Bambu FTM, Anycubic Resin)
    - ShopBotShare - Shopbot Control Computer (VCarve Pro Master, Shopbot Controller)